ianramzy/decentralized-video-chat/README.md

 ```
 npm start
 ```
-* Open two browsers on your laptop and point them `localhost:3000`.
+* Open `localhost:3000` in Chrome or Firefox.
-* If you want to use a client on another computer, make sure you publish your server on an HTTPS connection.
+* If you want to use a client on another computer/network, make sure you publish your server on an HTTPS connection.
  You can use a service like [ngrok](https://ngrok.com/) for that.

  ## Quick Deployment